Commercial Gym Equipment

 But, as far as having a set speed and pacing it is great for anyone new to running.
 This is because they don’t have to worry about pacing nearly as much as you would outside, although learning to pace is a valuable skill for any runner.

 These commercial treadmills mimic running but aren’t completely the same as running outside.
-This is because you aren’t really propelling yourself forward as you would outside - you are moreso staying on top of a moving surface which has slightly different implications for your running technique and efficiency.
+This is because you aren’t really propelling yourself forward as you would outside - you are staying on top of a moving surface which has slightly different implications for your running technique and efficiency.
+These treadmills also offer differing levels of shock absorption to cushion the blow of your foot on the running deck, a little smoother than running on pavement.

 Another plus to these commercial treadmills is their ability to adjust the incline.